Estimating the spectral density of unstable scars: Local density of states in open systems

 It is apparent from the previous expression that here one needs an estimate of the full Green's function of the closed system, which may be obtained in different ways, depending on whether the spectral statistics is random, or it exhibits localization.
 For the purpose of illustration we examine the two scenarios previously outlined in Section~\ref{LdosClosed}.

 First, a chaotic system whose spectral and wavefunction statistics follow RMT is coupled to a single-channel opening.
 A prediction for the local density of states is given by Eq.~(\ref{ubersimpS}).
-It is appropriate in this case to take an average over the GOE akin to Eq.~(\ref{avldos}) to obtain
+In order to estimate the spectral density of the closed system, $\langle x|G_0(E)|x\rangle$ in Eq.~(\ref{ubersimpS}), it is appropriate in this case to take an average over the GOE akin to Eq.~(\ref{avldos}) to obtain

 here $(-b,b)$ is the range of energies in exam, $N$ the dimension of the Hilbert space.
 Analogously, one can show (Appendix B) a similar result for the Circular Orthogonal Ensemble (COE), where quasienergies are angles $\theta$ in the range $(-\pi,\pi)$, and the averaged spectral density must satisfy periodicity conditions: